Chart Color Schemes

 Mount Waverley - South features high concentrations of group households, with a higher-than-average median household size

-Family households account for 76.4% of all households, including 40.6% that are couples with children, 24.4% that are couples without children, and 10.0% that are single parent families.
-Non-family households make up the remaining 23.6%, with lone person households at 19.6% and group households comprising 4.0%.
-The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.
+Family households dominate at 76.4% of all households, comprising 40.6% couples with children, 24.4% couples without children, and 10.0% single parent families.
+Non-family households make up the remaining 23.6%, with lone person households at 19.6% and group households comprising 4.0% of the total.
+The median household size of 2.7 people is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households